Elmarko Jackson

-Elmarko Jackson (born April 13, 2004) is an American college basketball player for the Kansas Jayhawks of the Big 12 Conference.
-He was a consensus four-star recruit and one of the top players in the 2023 class.
+Elmarko Demetrius Jackson Jr. (born April 13, 2004) is an American college basketball player for the Georgetown Hoyas of the Big East Conference.
+He previously played for the Kansas Jayhawks.
+Jackson was a consensus four-star recruit in the 2023 class.

 Early life and high school career

 Jackson grew up in the Marlton section of Evesham Township, New Jersey, and initially attended St. Augustine Preparatory School.
 After his sophomore year, he transferred to the Academy of the New Church in Bryn Athyn, Pennsylvania.
 Jackson averaged 17.9 points, 5.7 rebounds, 5.4 assists, and 2 steals per game there as a junior and was named first-team All-Friends School League and to the non-PIAA All-State team.
 He transferred to the South Kent School in South Kent, Connecticut for his senior year.
 Jackson was selected to play in the 2023 McDonald's All-American Boys Game during his senior year.